 The worldwide market for education exports is estimated at US\$30 billion and is expected to triple in size over the next twenty years.
-The primary opportunity for Barbados is in English Language Training (ELT).
-Public and private sector training facilities exist and are exporting to students in the region (Martinique, Venezuela).
-Large markets in the region (Brazil) and the large and growing demand from Asia, especially China, Japan and South Korea, remain untapped.
-The offer of lower cost tuition than the market leaders (UK, US) in an English speaking holiday destination has proved a winning formula for countries such as Malta and should do for Barbados.
-There are opportunities also in technical and vocational education (TVE) aimed principally at the regional market initially but gradually expanding to the US.
-Investment and consolidation to scale up TVE in the public sector will provide the capacity.
-A target of increasing educational exports by US\$ 20 million over 5 years appears realistic.
+The primary opportunity for Dominica is in English Language Training (ELT) and medical training.
+For ELT, the island would be starting essentially from scratch but the large markets in the region (Brazil) and the large and growing demand from Asia, especially China, Japan and South Korea, remain untapped.
+The offer of lower cost tuition than the market leaders (UK, US) in an English speaking holiday destination has proved a winning formula for countries such as Malta and should do for Dominica.
+With the success of